raqqa/irssi-ipdetective/README.md

 /set ipdetective_enabled OFF|ON
 ```

-If ASN is not to be used, in irssi,
+Toggle if ASN is not to be used,
 ```
-/set ipdetective_asn OFF
+/set ipdetective_asn OFF|ON
 ```

-If the GeoLite databases reside in another directory than /usr/share/GeoIP, in irssi,
+If the GeoLite databases reside in another directory than /usr/share/GeoIP,
 ```
 /set ipdetective_db_dir /home/user/mydbdir
 ```